 Social fractionalization along dimensions like ethnicity or class can stunt economic development.
 This paper investigates how fractionalization affects a group's ability to respond to economic shocks by studying rural South Korea in the 1970s.
-The fractionalization of rural Korean society can be proxied by clan homogeneity-the density of family clans that share the same parental lineage.
+Social groups in rural Korea were defined by one dominant characteristic: extended kin network identified by family name.
+Some villages displayed high homogeneity, with as many as 90% of households sharing a family name.
+This unique social context offers a reliable measure of social fractionalization that is otherwise complex and difficult to measure.
 I combine this cross-sectional variation with the time variation in market access created by the construction of a new bridge, the Namhae bridge, in 1973.
-I test whether less fractionalized groups experienced faster productivity growth following the construction of the Namhae bridge.
-I find that homogeneous villages displayed higher agricultural investments and productivity growth than heterogeneous villages.
-Homogeneous villages better exploited opportunities created by the bridge by providing complementary local public goods more effectively than heterogeneous villages.
+I find that homogeneous villages displayed higher agricultural investments and productivity growth than heterogeneous villages following the bridge by providing complementary local public goods more effectively than heterogeneous villages.
 Finally, heterogeneous villages did catch up, consistent with spillovers or demonstration effects.